Commitment to International Codes of Conduct

-Japan Foreign Trade Council, Inc. (JFTC): CSR Study Committee, Global Environment Committee, Social Contribution & ABIC Committee
+Japan Foreign Trade Council, Inc. (JFTC): Sustainability Promotion Committee, Global Environment Committee, Social Contribution & ABIC Committee

-Sumitomo Corporation participates in JFTC’s CSR Study Committee, which conducts trend surveys and collects information about CSR in and outside Japan.
+Sumitomo Corporation participates in JFTC’s Sustainability Promotion Committee, which conducts trend surveys and collects information about CSR in and outside Japan.
 We collect information about supply chain CSR that is particularly important for trading companies operating their value chains worldwide.

 We are also participating in the Global Environment Committee, which studies the development of low-carbon- and recycling-oriented societies and the responses to environmental laws and regulations; as well as in the Social Contribution & ABIC Committee, which works on cooperation in the expansion of ABIC activities and the exchange of information concerning social contribution activities in our industry.